UniversalDependencies/docs/workgroups/mwe.md

 1. analyzing them internally.
 Then

-- OS and relations should be correct for the given language,
+- POS and relations should be correct for the given language,

 - the lang feature should be specified on each word,